 The scope is unique to the organization based on the established purpose of the process and needs of the organization.
 It can be confined to assets which directly affect services provided or can be as broad as to include physical assets as well.
-Thus, Asset Management is responsible for or could be responsible for managing:
+Thus, Asset Management manages or could be responsible for managing:

-- Hardware (including maintenance)

-- Software (including maintenance)

-- Facilities (and related, such as desks, etc.)
+- Hardware (including maintenance) - Software (including maintenance) - Software Licenses (issuance accountability) - Facilities (and related, such as desks, etc.)

-- Creates improved procurement processes through centralization of all asset data and asset related financial information - Simplifies inventory and auditing processes through centralization of asset data and asset related financial information - More accurate risk assessments due to better asset tracking - Improved understanding of the real cost of assets - Increased insight into the Total Cost of Ownership of IT services through complete and detailed asset information - Ensured compliance with statutes, regulations, directives and enterprise architecture - Audit and governance compliance is assured
+- Creates improved procurement processes through centralization of all asset data and asset related financial information - Simplifies inventory and auditing processes - More accurate risk assessments due to better asset tracking - Improved understanding of the real cost of assets - Improved adherence to vendor licensed software products - Increased insight into the Total Cost of Ownership of IT services through detailed asset information